yegor256/blog/_posts/2015/dec/2015-12-16-investors-are-too-scared.md

 interested.
 It all depends on your situation.
 A few percent, I'd guess.

 We're planning to host our first interviews in the middle of January 2016.
-You can schedule them right here:
+You can schedule them [right here](https://calendly.com/yegor256/seedramp).